-ChannelReply makes Desk-, Freshdesk- or Zendesk-Amazon integration a cinch.
-Simply connect your Desk, Freshdesk or Zendesk account, and then follow along with the written instructions or video below.
-You’ll have your Amazon messages in your favorite helpdesk in no time!
+ChannelReply makes Gorgias-, Desk-, Freshdesk- or Zendesk-Amazon integration a cinch.
+Start by connecting your helpdesk by following the instructions for Gorgias, Desk, Freshdesk or Zendesk.
+Then follow along with the written instructions or video below, and you’ll have your Amazon messages in your favorite helpdesk in no time!

 1. Sign In